wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 This post is about how to craft markdown text in a file like README.md.

+This article adds real-world observations (PROTIPs) to the short introduction at <a target="_blank" href="https://guides.github.com/features/mastering-markdown/">guides.github.com/features/mastering-markdown</a>.

 ## Why Markdown? #

-Back in 2004, Apple pundit John Gruber <a target="_blank" href="http://daringfireball.net/projects/markdown/ ">came up with the idea of markdown</a> after becoming frustrated by laborious HTML tags to properly format his content.
+Back in 2004, Apple pundit John Gruber <a target="_blank" href="http://daringfireball.net/projects/markdown/ ">came up with the idea of markdown</a> after becoming frustrated by laborious HTML tags to properly format his content. [<a target="_blank" href="https://en.wikipedia.org/wiki/Markdown">Wikipedia</a>]

+Markdown is a way to style text on the web by defining regular text with a few non-alphabetic characters.

 Markdown is a simple writing system which makes web-based documents both easier to write and easier to read in their raw state.

+GitHub renders markdown automatically in files with suffix of .md or .markdown, such as README.md or README.markdown.

 Most technical people now write whole blog sites in Markup.
 This is largely to put docs nearer to code, usually in README files.
 Self-publishing sites such as GitBook make use of markup.
 Even fiction writers are writing in markdown code to use GitHub’s collaboration features.

 Many non-technical writers prefer writing Markdown text instead of using the mouse-enabled Microsoft Word.
-They say writing pure text allows them to keep their fingers firmly planted on the keyboard even as they apply formatting on the fly.
+They say writing pure text allows them to keep their fingers near the keyboard even as they apply formatting on the fly.
 Being able to format using text codes means they don't have to stop typing or think about anything else to apply text styling.

 Markdown is less limiting than crafting Confluence.

+<a target="_blank" href="https://www.markdownguide.org/basic-syntax/">markdownguide.org/basic-syntax</a> displays how Markdown converts to HTML and output rendered by GitHub.

 ## Automatic conversion #

-There are many tutorials about markdown already, so this adds tricks to convert existing HTML into Markdown.
+This article adds tricks to convert existing HTML into Markdown.
 I've had to convert hundreds of pages I've written in HTML since the 90's.

 You can copy HTML and paste into Dom Christie's website for conversion to Markdown: